EpsilonSolutions/netscaler-command-reference/docs/network/vlan/vlan.md

 <b>aliasName</b>
 A name for the VLAN.
 Must begin with a letter, a number, or the underscore symbol, and can consist of from 1 to 31 letters, numbers, and the hyphen (-), period (.) pound (#), space ( ), at sign (@), equals (=), colon (:), and underscore (_) characters.
 You should choose a name that helps identify the VLAN.
 However, you cannot perform any VLAN operation by specifying this name instead of the VLAN ID.

+<b>dynamicRouting</b>
+Enable dynamic routing on this VLAN.
+Possible values: ENABLED, DISABLED
+Default value: DISABLED

 <b>ipv6DynamicRouting</b>
-Enable all IPv6 dynamic routing protocols on this bridge group.
+Enable IPv6 dynamic routing on this vlan.
 Note: For the ENABLED setting to work, you must configure IPv6 dynamic routing protocols from the VTYSH command line.
 Possible values: ENABLED, DISABLED
 Default value: DISABLED